google/cel-spec/doc/langdef.md

 `Value`                 | dynamically converted to the contained type (null, double, string, bool, `Struct`, or `ListValue`) wrapper types           | converted as eponymous field type

-The wrapper types are `BoolValue`, `BytesValue`, `DoubleValue`, `EnumValue`, `FloatValue`, `Int32Value`, `Int64Value`, `NullValue`, `StringValue`, `Uint32Value`, and `Uint64Value`.
+The wrapper types are `BoolValue`, `BytesValue`, `DoubleValue`, `FloatValue`, `Int32Value`, `Int64Value`, `NullValue`, `StringValue`, `Uint32Value`, and `Uint64Value`.
 Values of these wrapper types are converted to the obvious type.
 Additionally, field selection of an unset message field of wrapper type will evaluate to `null`, instead of the default message.
 This is an exception to the usual evaluation of unset message fields.

 Note that this implies some cascading conversions.
 An `Any` message might be converted to a `Struct`, one of whose `Value`-typed values might be converted to